Florida School Start Dates 2025: District Calendar & Daily Hours

 Morning Bell Times Across Grade Levels

-The elementary and middle school timing creates logistical challenges for families with children at multiple levels, often requiring separate commute runs.
+The elementary and middle school schedule creates logistical challenges for families with children at multiple levels, often requiring separate commutes.
 The afternoon dismissal times are equally important for planning after-school activities and childcare.

 Sample High School Bell Schedule (Hillsborough County):